Film Editing Schools, Colleges and Universities in the U.S.

 Associate of Arts (A.A.) in Film Editing

 A.A. programs take two years to complete and can be found at film schools and community colleges.
 Unlike certificate programs, A.A. programs require general education courses.
 A.A. programs also tend to require courses in other areas of filmmaking, such as cinematography.
 At institutions that offer both associate's and bachelor's degree programs, it is usually easy for students to apply credits earned in an A.A. program to a bachelor's degree program if desired.
+Courses in these programs might include:

 Bachelor of Fine Arts (B.F.A.) in Film Editing